-Use a coordinating color to make a pretty center.
-Starting from behind the loom, use a tapestry needle to make crisscross stitches to secure all the petals.
+Use a coordinating color to stitch around the center.
+Starting from behind the flower loom, use a tapestry needle to make crisscross stitches to secure all the petals.
 Continue stitching until the petals are secure and until you like how the center looks.

-Once your finished with your center, pull the thread to the back of your loom and knot with other end to secure.
+Once your finished with your center, pull the thread to the back of your flower loom and knot with other end to secure.
 Now gently pull the loops off each tab.

 And voilà!
 You have a pretty loom flower!